jstnmthw/hlstatsnext/README.md

 # HLStatsNext

-**HLStatsNext** is the next-generation game statistics platform that transforms how players and communities experience Half-Life engine games.
-Built from the ground up with modern web technologies, HLStatsNext delivers lightning-fast real-time statistics, beautiful analytics dashboards, and powerful server management tools that make running gaming communities effortless.
+**HLStatsNext** is a comprehensive game statistics platform designed for Half-Life engine games.
+It offers real-time statistics, analytics dashboards, and server management tools, all built with modern web technologies.
+The platform is a complete modernization of the HLstatsX Community Edition, utilizing a TypeScript stack, Next.js interface, and GraphQL API to provide a scalable and user-friendly experience.

-Born from the proven foundation of HLstatsX Community Edition—trusted by thousands of servers worldwide—HLStatsNext completely reimagines the platform with a cutting-edge TypeScript stack, sleek Next.js interface, and robust GraphQL API.
-Whether you're a player tracking your performance, a server admin managing multiple communities, or a developer extending the platform, HLStatsNext provides the modern, scalable, and user-friendly experience you've been waiting for.
+Key features include a Node.js-based real-time statistics engine, a responsive web interface, and a flexible GraphQL API for efficient data communication.
+HLStatsNext supports seamless server management with integrated LinuxGSM, ensuring reliable service communication through a custom network architecture.
+The platform also includes MySQL 8.4 integration for database management, with automated schema handling and persistent storage.

+For developers, HLStatsNext offers a hot-reload development environment, type-safe implementation, and a modular package system for shared components and configurations.
+The platform simplifies the process of adding new game servers, making it an ideal choice for server admins and developers looking to extend its capabilities.

 ## Table of Contents